ars-0105/Capstone-project/README.md

    npm run dev
    ```

-4. Open the link in your browser (usually `http://localhost:5173`) and start managing your finances!
+4. Open the link in your browser which will be shown in terminal use ctrl key to follow the link while clicking

 ---